-The engine can be turned off without locking the steering wheel.
+The engine can be turned off in this position.

 The ignition lock is designed so that the ignition switch cannot be switched to the LOCK position until the selector lever is moved to the P (Park) position.

 Do not leave the vehicle with the pushbutton ignition switch in ACC or ON positions when the engine is not running for an extended period.
 This can discharge the battery.